statichunt/statichunt/content/landing-pages/theme-finder.md

 questions:
   - id: 1
     name: "category"
-    question: "What kind of website are you planning to create?"
+    question: "What type of website are you building?"
     options:
       - label: "Business"
         value: "business"